 - Sesame Seeds

 - Lightly coat the wings in the seasoned flour, shaking off the excess.
-Set the wings skin down on a rack in a foil-lined roasting tin so the heat can circulate.
+Set the wings skin down on an oven rack in a foil-lined roasting tin so the heat can circulate.
 Place in the oven for 25 mins, then turn the wings to be skin side up and roast for another 25 mins.
 Whilst cooking, make the sauce.

 - In a small saucepan, lightly cook the garlic and ginger in the sesame oil until softened.
 Add the rest of the ingredients and 200 ml of water and cook over medium heat until reduced and thickened.